osm2pgsql-dev/osm2pgsql/readme.txt

 - Geometries are now stored in mercator projection
 - Introduction of databased backed middle-layer for systems with low RAM (normally disabled).
+- Support the choice of a few different projections
+- Configurable table names

 Requirements
 ============